Donald Trump Tweets The Wrong ‘Ivanka’ Instead Of His Daughter, Gets Scolded On Climate Change In Return

-Donald Trump has mistakenly tweeted the wrong Ivanka instead of his daughter Monday night, giving the President-elect’s critics another good reason to lambast him on social media.
+Donald Trump has mistakenly tweeted the wrong Ivanka instead of his daughter Monday night, giving the president-elect’s critics another good reason to lambast him on social media.

 As reported by The Guardian, the “Ivanka” Mr. Trump has mentioned on Twitter is a woman from Brighton named Ivanka Majic, who happens to work for the Hove council in Adult Social Care, not to mention a former Labour Party employee.